-HTML was intended to define the content of a document, like:
+HTML was NEVER intended to contain tags for formatting a web page.
+HTML was created to describe the content of a web page, like:

 <h1>This is a heading</h1>